 Does it work ?

 A question that often comes up when it comes todevelopments promoting biodiversity is "does it work"?
-If the question may seem legitimate at first sight, it also implies a dichotomy that Nature knows very little about.
+If the question may seem legitimate at first glance, it also implies a dichotomy that Nature knows little about.

 Obviously all ecological projects of this type require monitoring and evaluation, but what colossal means would be necessary to assess the effectiveness of the device in the first sense of the term (type of land, number of devices installed, duration of installation, characterization nearby habitats, etc.) and for how long should this study be carried out with regard to the characteristics of each species?

-So yes, the benches followed so far welcome insects, but these benches also welcome users who rest there, students who participate in their installation and people who observe life there, the Refuge bench having multiple reading levels to "walk" no matter what!
+So yes, the benches followed so far welcome insects, but these benches also welcome users who rest there, students who participate in their installation and people who observe the life that settles there, the Refuge bench. having several reading levels to "walk" no matter what!

 And for purists of the naturalistic dichotomy, the answer will be given over time with feedback, on a standardized entomofauna device, through the participative program that accompanies each device.

 DEFI-Écologique and its Refuge® bench won the Grand Jury in the category jury “Biodiversity” of the 2019 Business and Environment Awards (PEE) competition from the Ministry of Ecological and Solidarity Transition and ADEME!